mimatache/go-shop/README.md

 # go-shop
-A simple web shot API written in go
+A simple web shop API written in go

+**Things to do**
+- Testing - add unit tests
+- Comments - add more comments
+- Refactor - part of the code is more coupled than I would like